 Global Short Video Collection Activity Launched to Capture Beauty of Biodiversity

-KUNMING, China, June 14th, 2021 /PRNewswire/ -- A worldwide short video collection activity, "Guarding a diverse world and building a common homeland on Earth," was kicked off on June 9, 2021.
-The activity aims to convey the theme "Ecological Civilization: Building a Shared Future for All Life on Earth", of the upcoming United Nations Biodiversity Conference (COP15), and call on the public to respect, conform to, and protect nature, and realize the vision of "harmonious coexistence between man and nature."
+KUNMING, China, June 15, 2021 /PRNewswire/ -- A worldwide short video collection activity, "Guarding a diverse world and building a common homeland on Earth," was kicked off on June 9, 2021.
+The activity aims to convey the theme "Ecological Civilization: Building a Shared Future for All Life on Earth", of the upcoming United Nations Biodiversity Conference (CBD COP15), and call on the public to respect, conform to, and protect nature, and realize the vision of "harmonious coexistence between man and nature".
 The activity is organized by the Leading Group Office of Yunnan Provincial Preparatory Work for COP15.

-The 15th meeting of the Conference of the Parties to the Convention on Biological Diversity (COP15) will be staged in Kunming, the capital of southwest China's Yunnan Province from October 11 to 24, 2021.
+The 15th meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP15) will be staged in Kunming, the capital of southwest China's Yunnan Province from October 11 to 24, 2021.

 With the subject line "COP15 Global Short Video Collection Activity," video submissions can be sent via email to cbdCOP15video@outlook.com, with contact information (full name and email) in the email body.
 There is no restriction on video format.
 Video resolution must be above 1080P, the bit rate no less than 15 Mbps, and videos must be under 5 minutes in length.
 Video in both Chinese and English are acceptable.